 a rigid (non-folding) white cane with a metal tip.

-Exceptions must be:

-discussed with the customer's VR counselor or OIB worker before training begins; and

-fully documented in the service authorization.
+All O&M training for OIB customers are conducted using:

+either nonvisual (blindfold) or visual training, whichever better addresses the customer’s needs and circumstances; and

+a rigid (non-folding) white cane with a metal tip, unless a cane with more support is needed.

+Before deviating from any of these standards, the O&M specialist must get prior written approval on VR3472, Contracted Service Modification Request, from the VR Director.
+Approval of the VR3472, Contracted Service Modification Request must be maintained in the O&M provider’s customer case file.

 The O&M specialist must discuss the benefits of nonvisual and visual training with each customer.
 Role modeling and peer support for nonvisual training are encouraged.

-The O&M specialist cannot provide more than six hours of training on any given day, even if multiple customers are served during that day.
-Lessons are two hours long.
-Unless allowed by the service authorization, a customer must not receive more than six or fewer than two hours of O&M instruction per day.
+The O&M specialist cannot conduct more than six hours or fewer than two hours of O&M instruction per day.
+The O&M specialist cannot conduct more than six hours of training in a day, even if multiple customers are served during that day.
+Billing for O&M services must not exceed six hours per day.
+Lessons are at least two hours long unless approved by an obtained VR3472, Contracted Service Modification Request.

 For Independent Living Services for Older Individuals Who Are Blind (ILS-OIB) customers, the OIB worker allows no more than five hours of training per day.
 If additional training time is needed because of unexpected circumstances, the O&M provider sends a written request to the OIB worker.

-Upon completion of nonvisual training, the VR counselor or OIB worker may authorize visual training if the customer has requested visual training using his or her informed choice.

 5.4.2 Process and Procedure

 5.4.2.1 General